Emma studied Animal Physiology and Nutrition at Leeds University followed by a Masters Degree in Food Science.

-Emma joined the University in May 2009 and gained her PGCHE within the University of Nottingham in December 2012 to support her predominately teaching role and is currently undertaking doctorate study part time.
-She is a Senior Fellow of the Higher Education Academy and a Member of the Institute of Food Science and Technology.
+Emma joined the University in May 2009 and gained her PGCHE within the University of Nottingham to support her predominately teaching role and additionally has completed doctorate study part time.
+She is a proud recipient of a Lord Dearing Award for outstanding teaching contribution, Principal Fellow of the Higher Education Academy and a Member of the Institute of Food Science and Technology.

-Emma specialises in translating Food Science principles into realistic modern manufacturing and retail applications for students.
-She is also responsible for the problem based learning teaching aspects within other Biosciences course structures.
+Emma also specialises in translating Food Science principles into realistic modern manufacturing and retail applications for students.

 Areas of expertise/teaching specialty: